-13.9 The Supplier may transfer or assign its rights and obligations to any of its Associated Companies and may sub-contract any of its obligations.
-Otherwise, neither party may transfer, assign, sub-licence or subcontract any rights, licences or obligations under this Agreement without the prior written consent of the other party, which will not be unreasonably withheld or delayed.
+13.9 The Supplier may transfer or assign its rights and obligations to any of its Associated Companies and may subcontract any of its obligations.
+Otherwise, neither party may transfer, assign, sub-license or subcontract any rights, licences or obligations under this Agreement without the prior written consent of the other party, which will not be unreasonably withheld or delayed.

 13.10 English law shall govern the validity, construction and performance of this Agreement and the parties submit to the exclusive jurisdiction of the English Courts.